AlibabaCloudDocs/oss/intl.en-US/SDK Reference/Node. js/Quick start.md

   }
 }

 listBuckets();
 ```

-You can run `node app.js` to view the result.
+You can run the `node app.js` script and view the response.

-For more information about bucket-related APIs, see [GitHub](https://github.com/ali-sdk/ali-oss/blob/master/test/node/bucket.test.js).
+For more information about bucket-related operations, visit [GitHub](https://github.com/ali-sdk/ali-oss/blob/master/test/node/bucket.test.js).

-## View the object list { .section}
+## View objects in a bucket

-Modify the `app.js` file as follows and call the list interface to view the object list.
+Modify the `app.js` file, and use list to view the objects in a bucket:

 ```
-client.useBucket('Your bucket name');
+client.useBucket('examplebucket');
 async function list () {
   try {
     let result = await client.list({